Josehokec/LatexWriting/sentences.md

 - We refer to the recent survey [xxx] for further details.

 ## Experiment
-- The diagram unfolds a clear comparison betwee ... and ...
+- The diagram unfolds a clear comparison between... and ...
 - All experiments were conducted on a machine equipped with an Intel Xeon Gold 5218R CPU @ 2.10GHz (80 cores) with 256GB Memory.
 All algorithms are implemented in Python with the Numba library.
 - Moreover, unless otherwise stated, we use the following system parameters.
 We set the number of monitors to 60.
-- We now demonstrate that, contrary to state of the art predicate evaluation methods, Column Sketches provide an efficient and robust access method regardless of data distribution, data clustering, or selectivity.
+- We now demonstrate that, contrary to state-of-the-art predicate evaluation methods, Column Sketches provide an efficient and robust access method regardless of data distribution, data clustering, or selectivity.
 - For range queries, the period index performs in par with the interval tree and the 1D-grid.
 - Since FG is not open-source, we implement FG from scratch faithfully following the original design principles, as well as caching the top-level nodes on compute nodes for better performance.
 - Again, Figure X confirms that our technique is especially effective in XXX for XXX.